-The relationship of cervical cancer with HIV-1-related immunosuppression is difficult to establish because the associations with HAART and CD4+ levels are unclear and may depend on the time period when CD4+ was measured (Clifford and Franceschi 2009, Chaturvedi et al.
+The relationship of cervical cancer with HIV-1-related immunosuppression is difficult to establish because the associations with HAART and CD4+ levels are unclear and may depend on the time period when CD4+ was measured (Clifford and Franceschi 2009, see Section 3.5.1).

-2009, see Section 3.5.1).
 Several studies have reported that the overall risk for in situ cervical cancer is significantly increased in AIDS patients.
-However, Frisch et al. (2000) reported that relative risk for in situ cervical cancer increased during a 10-year period spanning AIDS onset (5 years before and 5 years after the date of AIDS onset), which suggests that advancing immunosuppression may lead to gradual loss of control over human papillomavirus-related infection.
-It is uncertain if other risk factors for cervical cancer (e.g., iatrogenic immune suppression, autoimmune disease, end stage renal disease, chronic inflammation, oral contraceptive use, smoking, poor diet) interact with HIV-1 infection to increase cancer risk (Fernandes et al. 2015, Dugue et al. 2013).
+Frisch et al. (2000) reported that relative risk for in situ cervical cancer increased during a 10-year period spanning AIDS onset (5 years before and 5 years after the date of AIDS onset), which suggests that advancing immunosuppression may lead to gradual loss of control over human papillomavirus-related infection.
+It is uncertain if other risk factors for cervical cancer (e.g., iatrogenic immune suppression, autoimmune disease, end-stage renal disease, chronic inflammation, oral contraceptive use, smoking, poor diet) interact with HIV-1 infection to increase cancer risk (Dugué et al. 2013; Fernandes et al. 2015).

-Although immunosuppression is important, it is not an essential factor in the development of cervical cancer (Dugue et al. 2013, Clarke and Chetty 2002 and see reviews by Denslow et al. 2014, Adler 2010).
+Although immunosuppression is important, it is not an essential factor in the development of cervical cancer (Clarke and Chetty 2002; Dugué et al. 2013).
 The data suggest that HIV-1 alters the natural history of human papillomavirus, resulting in decreased regression rates and rapid progression to high-grade lesions and an aggressive phenotype (Clarke and Chetty 2002).
 The more aggressive behavior of HIV-1-positive cervical cancers has been attributed to progression through the microsatellite instability pathway rather than through loss of heterozygosity associated with HIV-1-negative cervical cancer.
 Further, HIV-1 proteins are thought to enhance the effectiveness of human papillomavirus proteins and may contribute to cell-cycle disruption.
-Advanced stages of HIV-1 infection correlate with cumulative human papillomavirus prevalence and increased rates of progression of cervical disease (Abraham et al. 2013, Chaturvedi et al. 2009, Singh et al. 2009).
+Advanced stages of HIV-1 infection correlate with cumulative human papillomavirus prevalence and increased rates of progression of cervical disease (see e.g. Abraham et al. 2013; Chaturvedi et al. 2009; Singh et al. 2009).

-4.2.2 Non-AIDS-defining malignancies
+4.2.2.
+Non-AIDS-defining Malignancies

-Due to improvements in HIV-1 therapy that have prolonged survival and decreased the incidences of AIDS-defining malignancies, non-AIDS-defining malignancies represent a growing fraction of the overall cancer burden in HIV-1-positive people (Kesselring et al. 2011, Reekie et al. 2010, Engels 2009, Shiels et al. 2009).
+Due to improvements in HIV-1 therapy that have prolonged survival and decreased the incidences of AIDS-defining malignancies, non-AIDS-defining malignancies represent a growing fraction of the overall cancer burden in HIV-1-positive people (Engels 2009; Kesselring et al. 2011; Reekie et al. 2010; Shiels et al. 2009).
 However, the evidence is limited for specific modes of action by which HIV-1 infection causes these malignancies.
 HIV-1-induced immunodeficiency is likely a key mode of action as evidenced by the fact that many of the non-AIDS-defining malignancies are infection related.
-Furthermore, the short-term risk of infection-related non-AIDS malignancies is strongly associated with current CD4 cell count (Achhra et al. 2014, Kesselring et al. 2011).
-In particular, three of the most prevalent non-AIDS-defining cancers are associated with oncogenic viruses: Hodgkin lymphoma (Epstein-Barr virus), anogenital and oral cancer (human papillomavirus), and liver cancer (hepatitis B and hepatitis C viruses) (Engels 2009, Gillison et al. 2009).
+Furthermore, the short-term risk of infection-related non-AIDS malignancies is strongly associated with current CD4 cell count (Achhra et al. 2014; Kesselring et al. 2011).
+In particular, three of the most prevalent non-AIDS-defining cancers are associated with oncogenic viruses: Hodgkin lymphoma (Epstein-Barr virus), anogenital and oral-related cancer (human papillomavirus), and liver cancer (hepatitis B and hepatitis C viruses) (Engels 2009).
 Risks for these cancers are also elevated among organ transplant patients and provides further support for immunosuppression in their etiology (Grulich et al. 2007).